3c0n0mist/3c0n0mist.github.io/_posts/2020-01-12-topics-of-interest.markdown

 ## 1. Synthetic Control

 ## 2. Financial model
-that uses autoML to provide insights on the best way to retain or maximise your net worth.
+that uses auto ML to provide insights on the best way to retain or maximise your net worth.
 *Parameters:
    - Assets such as Gold/Crude
    - Food stocks such as Onions.etc